shipmight/shipmight/docs/Deploy-hooks.md

 ## Creating deploy hooks

-You can find deploy hooks under your app settings:
+You can find deploy hooks under your application or job settings:

 ![Screenshot of creating a deploy hook](images/deploy-hooks.list.png)